org-formation/aws-resource-providers/sso/assignment-group/README.md

-// Community::SSO::PrincipalAssignments
+// Community::SSO::AssignmentGroup

 Congratulations on starting development!
 Next steps:

-1. Write the JSON schema describing your resource, [community-sso-principalassignments.json](./community-sso-principalassignments.json)
+1. Write the JSON schema describing your resource, [community-sso-assignmentgroup.json](./community-sso-assignmentgroup.json)
-2. Implement your resource handlers in [handlers.ts](./community-sso-principalassignments/handlers.ts)
+2. Implement your resource handlers in [handlers.ts](./community-sso-assignmentgroup/handlers.ts)

-> Don't modify [models.ts](./community-sso-principalassignments/models.ts) by hand, any modifications will be overwritten when the `generate` or `package` commands are run.
+> Don't modify [models.ts](./community-sso-assignmentgroup/models.ts) by hand, any modifications will be overwritten when the `generate` or `package` commands are run.

 Implement CloudFormation resource here.
 Each function must always return a ProgressEvent.